CDERNET/financial-analysis-api/README.md

 ### Prerequisites

 - Python 3.10 or higher
-- Microsoft SQL Server (or Docker for containerized deployment)
+- Docker (for containerized deployment - optional)
 - Tesseract OCR (for PDF processing)

 ### Installation